 - Hospitality: What about travel?
 If the customer has specified their interests, you should use that information to help them make their next dream vacation a reality, maybe even inspiring them to visit a place they don’t yet know about.

 Of course, this applies to many other sectors.
 It all goes back to efficiency and making people’s lives easier.
-According to Accenture, 91% of consumers are more likely to shop with brands who recognize, remember and provide relevant offers and recommendations.
+According to Accenture, 91% of consumers are more likely to shop with brands who recognise, remember and provide relevant offers and recommendations.

-At a base level, marketing personalization might mean you don’t make someone start the purchase process from square one just because they’ve switched devices.
+At a base level, marketing personalisation might mean you don’t make someone start the purchase process from square one just because they’ve switched devices.
 Instead, you reward return visitors by showing that you’ve learned a little bit more about them after each interaction they make with your brand.

 How does that work?
 Take a look at the video below.

-Personalization Breeds Loyalty (and Other Benefits)
+Personalisation Breeds Loyalty (and Other Benefits)

-To be clear, an optimized customer experience isn’t just a nice thing to offer, it’s a necessity for business success.
+To be clear, an optimised customer experience isn’t just a nice thing to offer, it’s a necessity for business success.
 That’s because positive experiences breed loyal customers, and loyal customers are highly valuable for your business.

 - 6x lift in members saying good things about the brand